-Myanmar Leader Aung San Suu Kyi Detained, Sparking Fears of a Military Coup
+Myanmar's Military Confirms It Has Taken Control of Government After Reports of Suu Kyi's Arrest

+Myanmar’s military says it has taken emergency control of the government for one year, according to a broadcast Monday on the country’s military television channel.
+A Myawaddy TV station presenter said that the takeover was in part due to the military’s claims of voter fraud in the Nov.
+8 election, which it lost badly.

-Myanmar’s civilian leader Aung San Suu Kyi and other leading figures from the ruling National League for Democracy were detained by the military early Monday, a spokesman for the party told Reuters and other international news outlets.
+The announcement came hours after Myanmar’s civilian leader, Aung San Suu Kyi, and other leading figures from the ruling National League for Democracy were detained by the military, according to a spokesman for the party.

 Communications in parts of the country, including the capital, also appear to have been cut or hindered, according to reports.

-The moves have sparked fears that a coup is underway in the Southeast Asian country after the military disputed the results of the Nov.
-8 election.
-Aung San Suu Kyi’s NLD won in a landslide victory, capturing 396 out of 476 seats, allowing the party to form a government for five more years.

-The Union Solidarity and Development Party, a military-backed party, won just 33 seats.
+Fears of a military coup have been simmering in the Southeast Asian nation since the military disputed the results of the November election.
+Suu Kyi’s NLD won in a landslide victory, capturing 396 out of 476 seats, allowing the party to form a government for five more years.
+The military-backed Union Solidarity and Development Party won just 33 seats.
 On Jan.
 29, the country’s election commission rejected allegations by the military that the election was fraudulent.

+Myanmar’s military chief Min Aung Hlaing said last week it may be necessary to revoke the country’s constitution if the laws it layed out were not being followed.

+“The constitution is the mother law for all laws.
+So we all need to abide by the constitution.
+If one does not follow the law, such law must be revoked.
+If it is the constitution, it is necessary to revoke the constitution,” he said.

-The same day, several Western diplomatic missions, including the U.S, issued a statement urging “the military, and all other parties in the country, to adhere to democratic norms.”
+The same day as the election commission ruling, several Western diplomatic missions, including the U.S, issued a statement urging “the military, and all other parties in the country, to adhere to democratic norms.”

 “We oppose any attempt to alter the outcome of the elections or impede Myanmar’s democratic transition,” the statement said.